Novanic/openhab-addons/bundles/org.openhab.binding.livisismarthome/README.md

 ### File based configuration

 As an alternative to the automatic discovery process and graphical configuration using the UI, Livisi things can be configured manually.
-The Livisi SmartHome Controller (SHC) can be configured using the following syntax:
+The LIVISI SmartHome Controller (SHC) can be configured using the following syntax:

 ```
 Bridge livisismarthome:bridge:<bridge-id> "Livisi: SmartHome Controller (SHC)" [ host="192.168.0.99", password="SomethingSecret", websocketidletimeout=900]